-Consider what a beginning piano student needs to know.
-Along with learning how to read music, they must learn good habits in playing the piano from the very beginning.
-This involves two things: the proper touch and training the muscles.
+Every new piano student should develop good habits in technique from the very beginning.
+This involves learning the touch and training the muscles.
+Everything follows from that.

-This is why Piano Games 1 is so effective for the beginning student.
+This is the reason Piano Games 1 has proven to be so effective for beginning students.

-The book then continues logically with exercises in patterns of three, four, and five notes.
-Later chapters are devoted to training the thumb to play under the hand, broken triads, and more five-finger exercises.
+After the two-note exercises the book continues with exercises in patterns of three, four, and five notes, and broken thirds.
+Later chapters are devoted to training the thumb to play under the hand, broken triads, and five-finger exercises.